guibranco/github-file-reader-action-v2/README.md

 GitHub Action to read the contents of a file

-> **Warning**
+> [!Warning]
 >
-> **Disclaimer:** This version was created because the [original (V1)](https://github.com/andstor/file-reader-action) has not been updated by the creator for a while.
+> **Disclaimer:** This version was created because the creator has not updated the [original (V1)](https://github.com/andstor/file-reader-action) for a while.

-This is a GitHub Action that reads the contents of a file.
-Give it a path to a file, and it will provide you with its contents, accessible through an output variable.
+This is a GitHub Action that reads a file's contents.
+If you give it a path to a file, it will provide its contents and file size, accessible through an output variable.

 ## Usage